HomeIrrigation EngineeringWaterlogging: A complete Guide to Negative Effects of Waterlogging

 What is Waterlogging

 Waterlogging is a condition where the soil becomes saturated with excess water, leaving little or no space for air in the root zone.
 As a result, plant roots cannot breathe, crop growth is restricted, and soil productivity declines.
-Waterlogging is a serious problem in many agricultural regions, especially in countries like India where irrigation plays a major role in farming.
+Water-logging is a serious problem in many agricultural regions, especially in countries like India, where irrigation plays a major role in farming.
 Poor drainage, over-irrigation, and canal seepage are some of the most common reasons behind this issue.

 This article explains the causes of waterlogging, its harmful effects, and the control measures that engineers and farmers can adopt to prevent it.